Solanum dulcamara: Description

-It occurs in a very wide range of habitats, from woodlands to scrubland, hedges and marshes.

 Solanum dulcamara is a semi-woody herbaceous perennial vine, which scrambles over other plants, capable of reaching a height of 4 m where suitable support is available, but more often 1–2 m high.
 The leaves are 4–12 cm long, roughly arrowhead-shaped, and often lobed at the base.

+It has a long flowering season lasting from May through November.
 The flowers are in loose clusters of 3–20, 1–1.5 cm across, star-shaped, with five purple petals and yellow stamens and style pointing forward.
-The fruit is an ovoid red berry about 1 cm long, soft and juicy, with the aspect and odour of a tiny tomato, and edible for some birds, which disperse the seeds widely.
-However, the berry is poisonous to humans and livestock, and the berry's attractive and familiar look makes it dangerous for children.

-Its fruit persists for an average of 19.5 days, and bears an average of 17.9 seeds per fruit.
-Fruits average 84.1% water.
+The fruit is an ovoid red berry about 1 cm long, soft and juicy, with the aspect and odour of a tiny tomato.
+The fruit persists for an average of 19.5 days, and bears an average of 17.9 seeds per fruit.
+The fruits average 84.1% water.